 One of the simplest dishes you’ll find here is minced pork over steamed white rice.
 The minced pork is stewed, and each vendor adds their own variations of flavorings with garlic being the most popular.
 It’s a very cheap and quick option and believe it or not, many locals eat it as a snack and not as a main meal.

-Another quintessential Taiwanese dish, the oyster omelet can be found in any one of the country’s thousands of seafood restaurants.
+Another quintessential Taiwanese dish, the oyster omelet can be found in any one of the island’s thousands of seafood restaurants.
 It’s another one of those dishes that doesn’t sound like it should taste good but it’s surprisingly delicious.
 Often served with a sweet and sour ketchup-based sauce, this is a dish that you simply have to try for yourself.

 Fried dumplings, steamed dumplings, boiled dumplings; it doesn’t matter how they are prepared, Taiwanese love their dumplings.
 Remember though that with boiled dumplings, in particular, it’s all about the sauce.
 Sticky soy sauce with a little spice is a big favorite.